Found by AI

 Paid Search 15% $4,500 Bottom-funnel branded and competitor terms

-Experimental 10% $3,000 Podcast mentions, Substack citations, AI directory listings
+Experimental 10% $3,000 Podcast mentions, Substack citations, AI-focused profile tests

 Key data point: Fewer than 10% of ChatGPT-cited sources rank in the top 10 Google results for the same query.
 A SaaS company with strong organic rankings cannot assume that GEO visibility follows automatically.
 Separate GEO investment - focused on third-party reviews, community presence, and cited comparison content - is required.